-When lastPicInSet is the recovery point picture, and any region refresh SEI message is included in a recovery point access unit, the first slice segment of the access unit in decoding order shall have an associated region refresh SEI message, and the value of refreshed_region_flag shall be equal to 1 in all region refresh SEI messages in the access unit.
+When lastPicInSet is the recovery point picture, and any region refresh SEI message is associated with the recovery point access unit, the first slice segment of the picture in decoding order shall have an associated region refresh SEI message, and the value of refreshed_region_flag shall be equal to 1 in all region refresh SEI messages associated with the picture.

-When one or more region refresh information SEI messages are present in an access unit, the refreshed region in the picture is specified as the set of CTUs in all slice segments of the access unit that are associated with region refresh information SEI messages that have refreshed_region_flag equal to 1.
+When one or more region refresh information SEI messages are associated with a picture, the refreshed region in the picture is specified as the set of CTUs in all slice segments of the picture that are associated with region refresh information SEI messages that have refreshed_region_flag equal to 1.
 Other slice segments belong to the non-refreshed region of the picture.

 It is a requirement of bitstream conformance that when a dependent slice segment belongs to the refreshed region, the preceding slice segment in decoding order shall also belong to the refreshed region.

+Let gdrRefreshedSliceSegmentSet be the set of all slice segments that belong to the refreshed regions in the gdrPicSet.
+The variable upSwitchingRefreshedSliceSegmentSet is derived as follows:

+– If targetLayerIdList contains only one non-zero nuh_layer_id, upSwitchingRefreshedSliceSegmentSet is defined as the set inclusive of the following:

+– all slice segments of all pictures of the reference layers that precede, in decoding order, the current picture and that may be used for reference by the current picture or subsequent pictures of the reference layers.

+– all slice segments of all pictures of the reference layers that succeed, in decoding order, the current picture and that belong to gdrAuSet.

+– Otherwise, upSwitchingRefreshedSliceSegmentSet is defined as an empty set.

-Let gdrRefreshedSliceSegmentSet be the set of all slice segments that belong to the refreshed regions in the gdrPicSet.When a gdrAuSet contains one or more region refresh information SEI messages, it is a requirement of bitstream conformance that the following constraints all apply:
+When a gdrPicSet contains one or more pictures associated with region refresh information SEI messages, it is a requirement of bitstream conformance that the following constraints all apply:

-– The refreshed region in the first picture included in the corresponding gdrPicSet in decoding order that contains any refreshed region shall contain only coding units that are coded in an intra coding mode.
+– For each layer in targetLayerIdList, the refreshed region in the first picture, in decoding order, that belongs to the layer and that is included in gdrPicSet that contains any refreshed region shall contain only coding units that are coded in an intra coding mode or inter-layer prediction from slice segments belonging to the union of gdrRefreshedSliceSegmentSet and upSwitchingRefreshedSliceSegmentSet.

-– For each picture included in the gdrPicSet, the syntax elements in gdrRefreshedSliceSegmentSet shall be constrained such that no samples or motion vector values outside of gdrRefreshedSliceSegmentSet are used for inter prediction in the decoding process of any samples within gdrRefreshedSliceSegmentSet.
+– For each picture included in the gdrPicSet, the syntax elements in gdrRefreshedSliceSegmentSet shall be constrained such that no samples or motion vector values outside of the union of gdrRefreshedSliceSegmentSet and upSwitchingRefreshedSliceSegmentSet are used for inter prediction or inter-layer prediction in the decoding process of any samples within gdrRefreshedSliceSegmentSet.

-– For any picture that follows the picture lastPicInSet in output order, the syntax elements in the slice segments of the picture shall be constrained such that no samples or motion vector values outside of gdrRefreshedSliceSegmentSet are used for inter prediction in the decoding process of the picture other than those of the other pictures that follow the picture lastPicInSet in output order.
+– For any picture that follows the picture lastPicInSet in output order, the syntax elements in the slice segments of the picture shall be constrained such that no samples or motion vector values outside of the union of gdrRefreshedSliceSegmentSet and upSwitchingRefreshedSliceSegmentSet are used for inter prediction or inter-layer prediction in the decoding process of the picture other than those of the other pictures that follow the picture lastPicInSet in output order.

 Modify subclause E.2.1 as follows: